 - If convicted of a felony, completed sentence including probation/parole

-Up to 20 days before an election you may register to vote at any City of Madison library with proof of address.
+Up to 20 days before an election you may register to vote at any City of Madison library or city agency with proof of address.

 Within 20 days of an election, you may register in the City Clerk’s Office with proof of address.
 There is no registration the Saturday, Sunday, or Monday before the election.

 On Election Day you can register to vote at your polling place with proof of address.